Founded January 16, 1920

 Zeta Male Network– The gentlemen in the lives of Zeta Phi Beta Sorority, Inc. members.

 Zeta Phi Beta Sorority, Inc. has long demonstrated an interest in serving the needs of the community.
 Zeta’s signature programs include:

-- Stork’s Nest– Since 1972, Zeta Phi Beta Sorority has enjoyed a partnership with March of Dimes in an effort to encourage women to seek prenatal care within the first trimester of pregnancy, thereby increasing the prevention of birth defects and infant mortality.
+Stork’s Nest– Since 1972, Zeta Phi Beta Sorority has enjoyed a partnership with March of Dimes to encourage women to seek prenatal care within the first trimester of pregnancy, thereby increasing the prevention of birth defects and infant mortality.

 National Education Foundation– The principal activities and purpose of the National Educational Foundation of Zeta Phi Beta Sorority, Inc. are to award scholarship grants to worthy students for the pursuit of higher education; to conduct community educational programs which will aid in the educational development of all women; and to engage in any appropriate research related to the purposes of the Foundation scholarship.